AriFordsham/GHCWiki/working-conventions.md

 - [Register an account](/trac/ghc/register) on this GHC Trac, so that you can edit pages.
 Editing advice is in the "Wiki" links in the green sidebar on the left of every page

+- You may want to read [this page](newcomers), dedicated to helping newcomers tackle their first bugs.

 - Talk to other [GHC contributors](contributors).

 - Read the [GHC reading list](reading-list) and the [commentary on the source code](commentary).